Papan07/Ecommerce-Follow-Along/README.md

 ✅ Created GET request to get request my order.

 ### **🛠️ Milestone 28: Created Order page in frontend**
-✅Added cancel button in my-orders and create an backend endpoint for cancel order.
+✅ Added cancel button in my-orders and create an backend endpoint for cancel order.

+### **🛠️ Milestone 29: Created Order page in frontend**
+✅ Created a payment gateway for payment of order.
+✅ Created an endpoint for payment.
+✅ Created an endpoint for payment verification.